- You have the opportunity to do something fun and useful as a couple

 Despite all the the nice things said above, Co-ed games also have some disadvantages.
 Here are the cons of Co-ed games:

-- Some teams have a hard time finding the required number of players from the opposite sex to be on the field and end up loosing the game by default because of that.
+- Some teams have a hard time finding the required number of players from the opposite sex to be on the field and end up losing the game by default because of that.

-- When Co-ed teams don’t have enough players of a specific sex to rotate from, the few players available are obliged to play a lot and are sometimes very tired by the end of the game and the team in question suffers from that.
+- When Co-ed teams don’t have enough players of a specific sex to rotate from, the few players available are obliged to play a lot longer than usual and are sometimes very tired by the end of the game and the team generally suffers from that.